umami-ware/acrode-cookie-notice/README.md

 * Check for any errors and test everything.
 * If there are no errors, submit a pull request, referencing any issues it addresses.

 We will review your Pull Request as soon as possible.
-Thank you for contributing!
+Thank you for your contribution!

 ## ❤️&nbsp; Show your support

-Please ⭐️ this repository if this project helped you!
+Please ⭐️ this repository if this project helped you.
+Thanks! :relaxed:

 ## 📝 License & Credits